Unblinking Eye

 Safety off, ready to fire.

-Mannlicher’s M-1900 pistol is considered to be his classic handgun design success.
-It was patented in 1899, but was not introduced until 1900.
-A few rare early versions of the M1900 were manufactured by Dreyse in Germany, but the rest were made by Steyr in Austria.
-The gun was originally chambered for an 8mm rimmed cartridge; however, the 8mm cartridge was underpowered, and the gun was reintroduced in 1901 in a more powerful 7.63x21mm rimless cartridge, and hence is often known as the Model 1901, and occasionally as the Model 1900/1901.
-The final version was known as the Model 1905.
+Later guns were made by the Oesterreichische Waffenfabriks Gesellschaft (later known simply as Steyr) in Steyr, Austria.
+Some of the early Steyr production may have retained the takedown screw of the RM&M pistols.
+The gun was originally chambered for an 8mm rimmed cartridge; however, the 8mm cartridge was underpowered, and the gun was reintroduced in 1901 in a more powerful 7.63x21mm rimless cartridge, and hence is often known as the Model 1901, and occasionally as the Model 1900/1901; the final version being known as the Model 1905.

 The M-1900 is a simple design, with a fixed barrel, the recoil spring just below it, and the first “open-top” slide ever made.
-This basic configuration was widely copied, notably by Beretta, Star, and Walther.
+This basic configuration was widely copied, notably by Beretta, Star , and Walther.
 The lockwork of the Mannlicher is situated outside the frame on the left side, and the mainspring is situated outside the frame on the right side; both are covered by a wraparound cover held in place by a latch in front of the trigger guard.

 The M-1900 utilizes a delayed blowback mechanism.
 As the slide is blown to the rear by the force of the ignited cartridge, its rearward movement is delayed by a cam on the right side of the gun which fits into a notch on the underside of the slide and is tensioned by the upper arm of the mainspring.
 As the slide moves to the rear, the hammer is forced back and the mainspring is further compressed, putting additional tension on the cam.
 When the slide is pulled back to its rearmost position the cam also serves to lock the breech open for cleaning or loading.
 W.H.B.
 Smith doubted the effectiveness of the delay mechanism, but the pistol functioned quite reliably.